lcthomas/eng696s20/index.md

 If you have received accommodations from UM’s Office of Disability Services, please let me know.
 Whether or not you have documentation, I hope to make our learning experience as accessible as possible to all.
 Please let me know early in the semester if you have any concerns regarding your learning potential, participation, or general access in this course.

 ## Writing and Workshopping
-Much of this course is organized around workshopping the writing of participants in the course.
-By taking this course, you are committing to reading and commenting on the work of your colleagues in a timely, respectful, and professional manner.
+This course is organized according to a collaborative and open ethos.
+Much of this course is centered on sharing and workshopping the writing of participants in the course.
+You will share most of your course assignments with the entire group.
+By taking this course, you are committing to this ethos.

+This means, first, that you are committing  to reading and commenting on the work of your colleagues in a timely, respectful, and professional manner.
 Each workshop day, you will come to class having read the piece of writing under discussion and formulated notes for the author.
 You will use these notes to give oral feedback to the author during our discussion of their writing that day.
 If you will be gone from class during a day in which we are workshopping someone's writing, you will be responsible for sending the author written feedback on their writing.

-You are also committing to submitting your writing for feedback from your colleagues by the date to which you have committed.
+You are also committing to submitting weekly assignments on time so that we can discuss them in class.
+Even more importantly, you are committing to submitting your writing for feedback from your colleagues by the date for which you have signed up.
 This course doesn't work if you don't submit your writing on time.
-Your writing is due one week before the date we are scheduled to workshop your writing.
-You will submit your writing to our course Box folder in .docx form with a list of 3 questions for the group and/or things you would like your readers to focus on.
+Weekly assignments are due by the dates indicated on the course calendar.
+A full draft of the piece you are writing this semester is due one week before the date we are scheduled to workshop it.
+You will submit your writing to our course Box folder in the appropriate subfolder, in .docx form, and with a **separate document** including a list of 3 questions for the group and/or things you would like your readers to focus on.

 Finally, as the instructor of this course, I am committing to reading and giving oral feedback on all participants' writing and ideal outlines.
-I am also committing to reading and providing written feedback on a "final" revised version of each piece of writing at the end of the semester.
+I am also committing to reading and providing written feedback on a polished revised version of each piece of writing at the end of the semester.
+The final draft you submit to me by the end of the semester should follow all guidelines for submission for the journal/outlet to which you will be submitting it (especially length).